-Acadia University is very fortunate to have the support of generous donors whom support with rewarding and assisting our qualified incoming and returning students.
+Acadia University is very fortunate that our generous donors help to support and reward our qualified incoming and returning students.
 More than \$4 million is spent annually in the areas of scholarship, scholar-bursary, bursary, awards and prizes.
 Scholarships cover a wide scope of academic pursuits, musical and athletic talents as well as community service and research activities.
-The Acadia University Senate-- Scholarships, Prizes and Awards Committee (SPAC) decides policy and process in which recipients of the scholarships, prizes, bursaries and awards are to be selected.
-Acadia Scholarships and Awards listing can be found online at: http://www2.acadiau.ca/financial-aid/scholarships-and-awards.html
+The Acadia University Senate Scholarships, Prizes and Awards Committee (SPAC) decides policy and process in which recipients of the scholarships, prizes, bursaries and awards are to be selected.